 We had about twenty ragged characters in a van and we just drove up the Great North Road until we saw a suitable field…

 We just went to the hill, and I wrote the script out, what I wanted roughly, and we had just to improvise how to do it.

 Milligan also claimed, at a Goons Appreciation Society meeting, that he had in fact directed the whole thing.

 So, that is Milligan’s version of events.
 What actually happened was that Dick Lester directed and operated the camera, and the script was a concoction between Sellers, Lester, Milligan and Mario Fabrizi (an actor and friend of Sellers), which included some re-workings of sketches lifted from the TV series The Idiot Weekly Price 2d, A Show Called Fred and Son of Fred, which had been the first collaborations between Lester, Milligan and Sellers.

-The Running, Jumping and Standing Still Film was shot over 2 days, with Milligan only in attendance for one of these days.
+The Running, Jumping and Standing Still Film was shot over two days, with Milligan only in attendance for one of these days.
 It was then edited by Lester and Sellers in a bedroom at the actors home.

 Meanwhile…in a garret in the Palace…Vivian Stanshall advises us to ‘Be Realistic.
 Ask for the impossible,’ as he tells a surreal comic tale that preempts the mash-up and scratch video.
 Originally broadcast on Up Sunday circa 1972.

 Rita Moreno will admit to some similarities with that great, comic character Googie Gomez, who she played in the film version of Terrence McNally‘s play The Ritz.
 They are both survivors, they are not losers, and they will both always come out on top.

 Moreno certainly came out on top - she won a Tony Award, for her original stage performance as Googie, in 1975, and was the star turn of Richard Lester’s film version of McNally’s play, the following year.